michaelnoguera/unicode-string-shortener/README.md

 ## Usage

-### As a program
+### Online

+Available online at [https://noguera.dev/unicode-string-shortener](https://noguera.dev/unicode-string-shortener).
+The program is compiled to webassembly and runs entirely client-side in your browser.

+### Command Line Interface

-This crate compiles to an executable program, `unishorten`, which by default takes a single argument that is the string to shorten.
+The `program` member of this workspace compiles to an executable program, `unishorten`, which by default takes a single argument that is the string to shorten.
 Alternatively, `unishorten -i` will run in interactive mode and prompt for input.

 ```
 Shortens ascii strings by substituting unicode characters that look like more than one ascii character